beeware/toga/docs/reference/api/widgets/button.rst

 Button
 ======

-A widget that can be pressed or clicked to cause an action in an application.
+A button that can be pressed or clicked.

 .. figure:: /reference/images/Button.jpeg
     :align: center